London underground station Oxford Circus, Central Line, Bakerloo Line and Victoria Line, Zone 1

 Carnaby Street is located in the corner between the two shopping streets Oxford Street and Regent Street.
 In contrast to the high-traffic in Oxford and Regent Street the Carnaby Street is a pedestrian zone and therefore more pleasant for a shopping spree.
 The street is only about 200 m long and thereby easy manageable.
 However, due to the many small side alleys you will still find several shopping possibilities.

 The Liberty department store at the corner of Carnaby Street and Great Marlborough Street is a large luxury shopping mecca in an impressive half-timbered building and is the exception to the rule.
 This department store, founded in the year 1875, is a contrast to the small and modern shops in the Carnaby Street.
-There are branches of famous fashion brands such as Levi's, Puma, Pepe Jeans, Diesel, Replay, Dr. Martens ...
-But also offbeat shops such as Irregular Choice (no. 35), where exceptional shoe fashion is offered, or a branch of the fashion chain Monki (no. 37), which belongs to H&M and where you get young and stylish women's fashion.
+There are branches of famous international fashion brands such as Levi's, Puma, Pepe Jeans, Diesel, Replay, Monki ...
+But also well-known British shops such as Dr. Martens (No. 48) with distinctive footwear or a branch of the chain size? (no. 32-34) which belongs to JD Sports Fashion.
+The shop offers a wide range of sneakers from various brands.

 Besides the shops, there are a large number of pubs and cafes around Carnaby Street.
 Especially in Kingly Court, which is a courtyard, you will find many restaurants, cafes and bars.
 You reach the Kingly Court by a narrow passage from Carnaby Street.
 The entrance is directly opposite the Broadwick Street.
 If you have only appetite for a little something to take along, then you should have a look at Crumbs & Doilies in Kingly Court.
 The delicious homemade cupcakes are perfect for an exclusive snack in between.